canariocfet/canariocfet/README.md

-- 👋 Hi, I’m Rodrigo Canario.
+- 👋 Hi, I’m Rodrigo Canario, a data scientist for over 2 years now, and very passionate about it.
 - 👀 I’m interested in Data Science and hard sciences.
 - 🌱 I’m currently learning machine learning advanced tools.
 - 💞️ I’m looking to collaborate on data science statistic testing and performance measuring.